 I suppose it's because of the use of the Neocities' built-in editor, where it updates the site every time you save.

-Personally, though, I think it's better to locally edit your website on your machine, and update everything when it's all done.07/17/2021
+Personally, though, I think it's better to locally edit your website on your machine, and update everything when it's all done.
+Hiding your entire site from the public until the redesign is complete is wholly unnecessary.07/17/2021

 If you had met me 4-5 years ago, you would have found that my humour was entirely composed of sarcasm.
 But it wasn't long before I realized that it wasn't good in the slightest.

 I mean, I like a good bit of sarcasm every now and again when used sparingly, with some decent comedic timing.
 But if it's literally the basis of all of one's humour, I found that it sets up one's self for the "boy who cried wolf" situation.
 Like, if all I made were sarcastic comments, then how can people even tell when I'm trying to be serious?
 It would just be assumed as sarcasm at that point.

 Not to mention sarcasm in text becomes very difficult to even discern, because a lot of the social cues for sarcasm are in one's vocal tone and inflection.
 Take that away, and it all just becomes a huge mess.
 Cue the obnoxious r/woosh comments that you see in Reddit, and now YouTube out of all places.

 I realized that it was just wasting my time, and wasting other people's time, so I've given up on using it as much as I did.
 I think that the use of humour certainly has more impact than people think, seeing how the humour nowadays turns people on each other.
 Whether or not it's because of a lack of tolerance, or people's taste in humour has gotten worse is up to you to decide.
 It's probably both, if anything.07/06/2021